Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-inputs/ldio-ldes-client.md

 # LDIO LDES Client

-The LDES Client is a component which can be used by data consumers to replicate and synchronize a LDES.
+The LDES Client is a component which can be used by data consumers to replicate and synchronize an LDES.
 When replication or synchronization is halted, the LDES Client is able to resume where it has stopped.
-More information on how consumption of a LDES works can be found [here](https://informatievlaanderen.github.io/VSDS-Tech-Docs/introduction/LDES_client).
+More information on how consumption of an LDES works can be found [here](https://informatievlaanderen.github.io/VSDS-Tech-Docs/introduction/LDES_client).

 ## Processing fragments

-One or more URLs need to be configured in the processor.
+One or more URLs need to be configured in the LDES Client.
 If more URLs are configured, they need to be part of the same LDES.
-When the processor is triggered, the configured fragments (URLs) will be processed and all relations will be added to the (non-persisted) queue.
+The configured fragments (URLs) will be processed and all relations will be added to the (non-persisted) queue.
-As long as the processor runs, new fragments that need to be processed can be added to the queue.
+As long as the LDES Client runs, new fragments that need to be processed can be added to the queue.
-The processor will keep track of the mutable and immutable fragments it did already process.
+The LDES Client will keep track of the mutable and immutable fragments it did already process.
 When an immutable fragment that already has been processed is added to the queue, it will be ignored.

 Mutable fragments usually have a `max-age` set in the Cache-control header.
 If this isn't the case, a default expiration interval will be used to set an expiration date on the fragment.
 When the `max-age` or default expiration interval of a fragment expires, the fragment will be put into the queue again so that the LDES Client fetches it again.